📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 By placing understanding of those differences at the heart of the research programme, this proposal is intended to help more clearly define strategic goals for education research built in and through different kinds of working partnerships, and enhance knowledge flows between the fields of research, policy and practice.
 This will be achieved by finding ways of engaging stakeholders and project teams in reflecting on core topics that speak to their different interests and experience, and using those discussions to more fully elaborate the theories of change that underpin current approaches to research diffusion, identifying where they could be strengthened.

 Description The work of the programme since the award began is demonstrating important differences in how the education policy landscape in the 4 nations of the UK are structured and governed in ways that impact significantly on interactions between policy, practice and research communities.
 In England the strong commitment to a linear "disseminate to" policy logic, the narrow filter on the types of research disseminated to the field from the education "what works centre" Education Endowment Foundation, and the tight focus it places on restricting measurement of impacts to attainment, significantly distort the role of professional judgement in informing policy and practice and leave little space for meaningful feedback from practice to research.
-This inhibits meaningful collaboration - a difficulty that is heightened when coupled with the high stakes penalties for schools that come from Ofsted judgements.
+This inhibits meaningful collaboration - a difficulty that is heightened when coupled with the high stakes penalties for schools that come from negative Ofsted judgements.
 The other nations of the UK prefer to build much more collaborative partnerships between research policy and practice.
 It remains an open question at what scale partnerships between research, policy and practice are best built and the necessary stability and duration in infrastructure and funding arrangements to get the best from them.
+The UCL research team is exploring different forms of partnership that can lead to policy, research and practice engaging in new ways, and looking to learn from other sectors where the public is given a greater voice.

-Exploitation Route The project will develop and trial frameworks for partnership working including the conditions that might make them viable in different circumstances, and the topics they can most usefully address
+Exploitation Route The UCL team will develop and trial frameworks for partnership working including the conditions that might make them viable in different circumstances, and the topics they can most usefully address.
+We are supporting the 9 projects at the heart of the programme in developing actionable insights that could be taken up by policymakers and/or practitioners in the particular policy setting that they are working in or hope to reach

 Sectors Communities and Social Services/Policy